 The importance of Project Management Planning

 Project planning allows you to break down large tasks into smaller ones and prioritise them accordingly.
 It also helps you estimate how long each step will take so that you can better plan for future changes in scope or timeline.
-The result: better decision making!
+The result: better decision-making and greater control over the entire process.
+That’s the true importance of a project management plan – it lays the foundation for informed actions and minimizes guesswork.

-Project managers are responsible for creating clear guidelines that define what needs to be done and how so everyone on the team knows exactly what’s expected from them throughout the project lifecycle.
+Project managers are responsible for creating clear guidelines that define what needs to be done and how, so everyone on the team knows exactly what’s expected from them throughout the project lifecycle.
+To support this process, many teams rely on some of the top business management tools to streamline planning, scheduling, communication, and resource management.

 Gives your project a baseline to work with